Assassination of Abraham Lincoln: Atzerodt fails to attack Johnson

 Booth had assigned George Atzerodt to kill Vice President Andrew Johnson, who was staying at the Kirkwood House in Washington.
 Atzerodt was to go to Johnson's room at 10:15 pm and shoot him.
 On April 14, Atzerodt rented the room directly above Johnson's; the next day, he arrived there at the appointed time and, carrying a gun and knife, went to the bar downstairs, where he asked the bartender about Johnson's character and behavior.
 He eventually became drunk and wandered off through the streets, tossing his knife away at some point.
 He made his way to the Pennsylvania House Hotel by 2 am, where he obtained a room and went to sleep.

-Earlier in the day, Booth had stopped by the Kirkwood House and left a note for Johnson: "I don't wish to disturb you.
+Earlier in the day, Booth had stopped by the Kirkwood House and left a note for Johnson: "Don't wish to disturb you.
 Are you at home?
 J. Wilkes Booth."
-One theory holds that Booth was trying to find out whether Johnson was expected at the Kirkwood that night; another holds that Booth, concerned that Atzerodt would fail to kill Johnson, intended the note to implicate Johnson in the conspiracy.
+One theory is that Booth was trying to find out whether Johnson was expected at the Kirkwood that night; another holds that Booth, concerned that Atzerodt would fail to kill Johnson, intended the note to implicate Johnson in the conspiracy.